This jam is now over. It ran from 2019-01-10 20:00:00 to 2019-01-13 20:00:00. View results

 For those unfamiliar, a game jam is a contest where participants are given a "theme" to work off of and then given a brief period of time (usually a couple days) to create a game, from scratch, based around that theme.
 All skill levels and areas of expertise are welcome, and members can work either in teams or individually to submit a game by the deadline.

 After the contest is done, anyone interested can play the submitted games and vote on what they think are the best entries.
 After a period of voting, a winner will be announced.
-There will be several categories to vote for: Best Overall (1st, 2nd, and 3rd), Best Gameplay, Best Presentation, Best Writing/Story, and Best Use of Theme.
+There will be several categories to vote for: Best Overall (1st, 2nd, and 3rd), Best Gameplay, Best Concept, Best Presentation, Most Challenging (for FAIR challenge), Best Writing/Story, and Best Use of Theme.

 Rules (READ THESE):